Venus in fiction: Venusians

 The association of Venus with women manifests in different ways in many works.
 The planet is inhabited solely or mostly by women in works like "What John Smith Saw in the Moon: A Christmas Story for Parties Who Were Children Twenty Years Ago" (1893) by Fred Harvey Brown and ruled by women in Stone's "The Conquest of Gola" (1931) among others.
 In comic books, several of DC Comics' Wonder Woman stories in the 1940s featured the superheroine's female allies from Venus.
 The films Abbott and Costello Go to Mars (1953) and Queen of Outer Space (1958) feature the trope of Venus being populated by beautiful women, and Voyage to the Planet of Prehistoric Women (1968), the second of two English-language adaptations of Planeta Bur (the first being Voyage to the Prehistoric Planet, 1965), portrays the Venusians as "half-naked sex-appealing blond sirens" with supernatural or psychic powers.

 A theme of a Venusian visitor to Earth is seen in some works, such as Lach-Szyrma's A Voice from Another World and William Windsor's Loma, a Citizen of Venus (1897).
 The British film Stranger from Venus (1954) portrays a visit by a Venusian in a similar manner to the one by a Martian in the US film The Day the Earth Stood Still (1951).
 Visits like this are typically peaceful and for the enlightenment of humanity.
-Occasionally, Venusians come to Earth intent on conquering it, as in Charles L. Graves and E. V. Lucas' parody of Wells' The War of the Worlds titled The War of the Wenuses (1898), Ray Cummings' Tarrano the Conqueror (1925), and the film Target Earth (1954).
+Occasionally, Venusians come to Earth intent on conquering it, as in Charles L. Graves and E. V. Lucas's parody of H. G. Wells's The War of the Worlds (1897) titled The War of the Wenuses (1898), Ray Cummings's Tarrano the Conqueror (1925), and the film Target Earth (1954).
 Marvel Comic's Sub-Mariner defended Earth from an invasion by amphibious Venusians in a story arc from the Golden Age of Comic Books.
-Venusians infiltrating Earth by posing as humans appear in several works including Eric Frank Russell's Three to Conquer (1956).
+Venusians infiltrating Earth by posing as humans appear in several works including Eric Frank Russell's Three to Conquer (1956) and Windsor's Loma, a Citizen of Venus.